tarwn/lessthandot-hugo/blogs/content/posts/2017-01-27-using-azure-functions-to-add-a-contact-form-to-a-static-site.md

 Besides making a nicer user experience than the one I hacked together there, one last step you should also take is to enter in a value for the maximum daily usage quota just to ensure no one finds your form and tries to DOS your credit card.

 So there we go, a contact form for a static website that should run absolutely free.
 This is easily extended to other features when you take into account that you could also be dropping messages in a queue, saving to blobs, etc and then using an AJAX GET call to a webhook like this to get that stored content (basically a free, trigger-based API service).
-There&#8217;s all kinds of options you can fit inside the free level of these services that frees you from having to pay for a full web host.
+There's all kinds of options you can fit inside the free level of these services that frees you from having to pay for a full web host.